geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 “Oh God! those ships, that on so proudly bore,<br>
 Now turn their towering prows and shun the shore!<br>
 Alas! those yellow flags on every post<br>
-Deceive the King, and Palestine is lost!
+Deceive the King, and Palestine is lost!<br>
 Does Heaven indeed forsake us?”—But he caught,<br>
 Even as he breath’d despair, th’ inspiring thought:<br>
 “One hope remains, one only hope,” he cried,<br>